 Disadvantages of a Joint Stock Company

 We just went through the advantages.
 Now let’s look at the disadvantages.
 As with anything, there are both good and bad related to everything.
-So let’s look at the disadvantages you’d face if you invested in this type of company.
+So let’s look at the disadvantages you’d face if you invested in this company.

 Cost & Complexity